 Simply mix 1 tablespoon of white vinegar and one tablespoon of fresh lemon juice.
 Dip your fingers in warm water for a few minutes and then rub your nails with the mixture.
 Spending 20 seconds on each nail gently rubbing away will remove all traces of your old manicure.
 Give it a try!

 We know that choosing an effective nail polish remover can be difficult; especially when products that contain acetone are so quick and easy.

-Non-acetone removers are your best bet when it comes to easily accessible options- they may take a little longer to remove the polish but we think that is a small price to pay to save the health of our nails!
+Non-acetone removers are your best bet when it comes to easily accessible options- they may take a little longer to remove the polish and cost a little more than the acetone removers but we think that is a small price to pay to save the health of our hands and nails!